City-Wide Public Art Landmarks RFQ

 The Arts and Culture Commission of the City of Glendale (City) is accepting proposals from artists who would like to temporarily display artwork in the Adams Square Mini Park Gas Station (ASMPGS).
 The City's Community Services & Parks Department (CSP) owns the ASMPGS, a historic 1936 Streamline Moderne Gas Station building listed on the Glendale Register of Historic Resources.
 Art is displayed on a rotational basis in the ASMPGS.

-Artists whose work is chosen for installation at the ASMPGS will receive a stipend of $1,000
+Artists whose work is chosen for installation at the ASMPGS will receive a stipend of $1,000 in addition to a production budget of up t o $1,500 for a total maximum stipend of $2,500.

 More information can be found HERE